tantruongdev/to-do-list/README.md

 - Open your preferred web browser and go to `http://localhost:3000`.

-Now you have successfully set up the TODO-GEEKUP project and can start using the to-do list application.
+Now you have successfully set up the todolist project and can start using the to-do list application.